Kotlin/kotlinx.coroutines/docs/topics/cancellation-and-timeouts.md

 These blocking functions can be interrupted, which stops them prematurely.
 However, when you call them from a coroutine, cancellation doesn't interrupt the thread.

-To interrupt the thread when canceling a coroutine, use the [`runInterruptible()`](https://kotlinlang.org/api/kotlinx.coroutines/kotlinx-coroutines-core/kotlinx.coroutines/run-interruptible.html) function:
+To interrupt the thread when canceling a coroutine, wrap the blocking code into the [`runInterruptible()`](https://kotlinlang.org/api/kotlinx.coroutines/kotlinx-coroutines-core/kotlinx.coroutines/run-interruptible.html) function:

 ```kotlin
 import kotlinx.coroutines.*